-The property itself is covered mostly in rain forest, and is situated at the limit of the agricultural frontier in Peru; to the east the forest extends, essentially unbroken, for hundreds of kilometers into Bolivia.
+The property itself is covered mostly in rain forest and is situated at the limit of the agricultural frontier in southeastern Peru; to the east the forest extends, essentially unbroken, for hundreds of kilometers into Bolivia.
 The opposite border of the property is formed by a small stream that flows through an 'aguajal,' large a stand of Mauritia palms, where there is a platform built at a pleasant swimming hole.
 Between the aguajal and the rainforest are pastures, abandoned fields, and our numerous agricultural plots.

-Living facilities on site include shared dorms and private rooms, shared composting toilets, a shared bathing platform over a crystal clear jungle stream, and kitchen and dining hall where meals are served-all rustic and designed to minimize our environmental impact.
-An irrigated shade house, a flight cage for research on the Lepidoptera, and a trail network that provides access to numerous rain forest habitats are also available.
+Living facilities on site include shared dorms and private rooms, shared composting toilets, shared open-air cold showers, a shared bathing platform over a crystal clear jungle stream, and kitchen and dining hall where meals are served-all rustic yet comfortable and designed to minimize our environmental impact.
+A laboratory, an irrigated shade house, a flight cage for research on the Lepidoptera, and a trail network that provides access to numerous rain forest habitats are also available.